rabix/benten/vscode-client/Readme.md

 - Select `Launch Client` from the drop down.
 - Run the launch config.
 - In the [Extension Development Host] instance of VSCode, open a CWL document
-- In the [Extension Development Host] in the `output` tab, select "sh"
+- In the [Extension Development Host] in the `output` tab, select "benten"

 ## Restart server